MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 double lowerBand = lower[0];

-This lets you use all three Bollinger Bands lines inside the EA.
+This lets you use all three Bollinger Band lines inside the EA.

 3.5 Common Mistakes and Notes